 Don’t worry.
-We’re here to cut through the confusion so that you can choose the level of authentication that’s right for your type of website and traffic.
+We are here to cut through the confusion so that you can choose the right level of authentication for your type of website and traffic.

-Though not every website exchanges sensitive financial or personal information with users, sometimes just having your domain validated is enough to bolster your authenticity in a casual visitor’s eyes.
-If you’re engaged in any sort of eCommerce, such validation is essential for providing an extra layer of protection to your overall cybersecurity plan.
+Not every website exchanges sensitive financial or personal information with users.
+However, just having your domain validated is often enough to bolster your authenticity in a casual visitor’s eyes.
+If you are engaged in any sort of e-commerce, validation is also essential for providing an extra layer of protection to your overall cybersecurity plan.

-Look at the URL bar of the website you’re reading this article on right now.
-In front of the hypertext transfer protocol secure (https) prefix, you’ll see a little padlock icon.
+Take a look at the URL bar of the website you are reading this article on right now.
+In front of the hypertext transfer protocol secure (https) prefix, you will see a little padlock icon.
 Clicking on this icon will tell you several things about our website:

 Not seeing any signs of a secured, validated web presence could mean that visitors leave your website and never come back.
 In some cases, your web browser will issue a warning and prevent traffic from accessing your website at all.